 Computing equipment recommendationsEquipment recommendations and purchasing guidelines

-Visit our hardware purchasing and consulting website for recommendations on computers, monitors, and accessories.
+Visit our procurement page for recommendations on computers, monitors, and accessories.

 Install required security softwareProtect yourself and the school from malware and other attacks